A CHAPTER OF GOOD SAM CLUB

 Any Member found in violation of general or safety rules by the President shall be warned of the infraction by the President in writing.
 After three warnings the Board of Directors shall meet and determine what action to take if any should be taken.

-STANDING RULE 15- AFFILIATION WITH THE GOOD SAM CLU
+STANDING RULE 15- AFFILIATION WITH THE GOOD SAM CLUB

 All Members of this Chapter must become Members of the Good Sam Club and maintain that Membership In Good Standing while a Member of this Chapter.
 The “Good Sam” name and logo can only be used while the Chapter maintains its charter with the Good Sam Club In Good Standing.
 Use of the logo and name will only be used to promote the Good Sam Pledge and Chapter activities and in a manner consistent with good taste and the Club Constitution, By laws and General Policies of the Good Sam Club.